Liam Chilvers: AFC Telford United to Port Vale

 Chilvers joined AFC Telford United of the Conference National in September 2012.
-His stay with the "Bucks" was on a short-term basis, to provide cover for a number of defenders who were out injured.
+His stay with the "Bucks" was on a short-term basis, to provide cover for several defenders who were out injured.
 He made his League Two debut on 15 September, in a 3–3 draw with Cambridge United at the Abbey Stadium.
 He re-signed on loan to Port Vale in November 2012 with the view to a possible permanent transfer in January.
 Once the loan deal expired, he signed a contract with Port Vale lasting until the end of the season.
-He scored two goals on 13 April in a 2–2 draw with Rochdale at Spotland, the first being an awful first half own goal and the second being an 89th-minute header that would have won the game for the Vale if not for a late equalizer from Rochdale.
+He scored two goals on 13 April in a 2–2 draw with Rochdale at Spotland, the first being an awful first-half own goal and the second being an 89th-minute header that would have won the game for the Vale if not for a late equaliser from Rochdale.
 He admitted that he thought the goal had secured promotion for the club, though Rochdale's equalizer and a late goal elsewhere meant that Vale had to wait another week for the chance to secure promotion.
 He agreed to sign a new one-year deal in the summer.

-He started the 2013–14 season on the bench, before returning to the first team on 7 September to help the Vale record their first clean sheet of the season against Carlisle United.
+He started the 2013–14 season on the bench before returning to the first-team on 7 September to help the Vale record their first clean sheet of the season against Carlisle United.
 He was limited to 17 appearances across the season and was released in the summer.